 The CCMA Exam

-The California Certifying Board for Medical Assistants has been administering the CCMA exam since 1990.
-This examination, which is offered through Pearson Vue testing locations year-round, consists of the following testing areas:
+The California Certifying Board for Medical Assistants exam is offered through Pearson Vue testing locations year-round.
+The exam consists of the following testing areas:

 - 10 clock hours of training in performing skin tests and administering injections; OR